og-tudor/Le-Stats-Sportif/README.md

  and stores the data in the "DataStore" object using the imported csv module.

 - The following are the questions which the server can respond to :
-- - 'Percent of adults who engage in no leisure-time physical activity'
+  - 'Percent of adults who engage in no leisure-time physical activity'
-- - 'Percent of adults aged 18 years and older who have obesity'
+  - 'Percent of adults aged 18 years and older who have obesity'
-- - 'Percent of adults aged 18 years and older who have an overweight classification'
+  - 'Percent of adults aged 18 years and older who have an overweight classification'
-- - 'Percent of adults who achieve at least 300 minutes a week of moderate-intensity aerobic physical activity or 150 minutes a week of vigorous-intensity aerobic activity (or an equivalent combination)'
+  - 'Percent of adults who achieve at least 300 minutes a week of moderate-intensity aerobic physical activity or 150 minutes a week of vigorous-intensity aerobic activity (or an equivalent combination)'
-- - 'Percent of adults who achieve at least 150 minutes a week of moderate-intensity aerobic physical activity or 75 minutes a week of vigorous-intensity aerobic physical activity and engage in muscle-strengthening activities on 2 or more days a week'
+  - 'Percent of adults who achieve at least 150 minutes a week of moderate-intensity aerobic physical activity or 75 minutes a week of vigorous-intensity aerobic physical activity and engage in muscle-strengthening activities on 2 or more days a week'
-- - 'Percent of adults who achieve at least 150 minutes a week of moderate-intensity aerobic physical activity or 75 minutes a week of vigorous-intensity aerobic activity (or an equivalent combination)'
+  - 'Percent of adults who achieve at least 150 minutes a week of moderate-intensity aerobic physical activity or 75 minutes a week of vigorous-intensity aerobic activity (or an equivalent combination)'
-- - 'Percent of adults who engage in muscle-strengthening activities on 2 or more days a week'
+  - 'Percent of adults who engage in muscle-strengthening activities on 2 or more days a week'
-- - 'Percent of adults who report consuming fruit less than one time daily'
+  - 'Percent of adults who report consuming fruit less than one time daily'
-- - 'Percent of adults who report consuming vegetables less than one time daily'
+  - 'Percent of adults who report consuming vegetables less than one time daily'

 ### Routes :
 - This file contains the routes of the Flask app.